slideloft/new-docs/building-apps/xlm-payments.md

  \`\`\`ts .catch\(\(err\) =&gt; { if \( // Paying an account which doesn't exist, create it instead loHas\(err, 'response.data.extras.result\_codes.operations'\) && err.response.data.status === 400 && err.response.data.extras.result\_codes.operations.indexOf\('op\_no\_destination'\) !== -1 \) { const transaction = new TransactionBuilder\(account, { fee: BASE\_FEE, networkPassphrase: Networks.TESTNET }\) .addOperation\(Operation.createAccount\({ destination: instructions\[1\], startingBalance: instructions\[0\] }\)\) .setTimeout\(0\) .build\(\) transaction.sign\(keypair\) return this.server.submitTransaction\(transaction\) } else throw err }\) \`\`\`

-If the account we want to send XLM is unfunded \(and therefore doesn't yet exist on the ledger\), we'll get back `op_no_destination`.
+If the account we want to send XBN is unfunded \(and therefore doesn't yet exist on the ledger\), we'll get back `op_no_destination`.
 This `catch` handles that issue by trying again with a `createAccount` operation.
 For any other issues we just pass the error on unmodified.

  \`\`\`ts }\) .then\(\(res\) =&gt; console.log\(res\)\) .finally\(\(\) =&gt; { this.loading = {...this.loading, pay: false} this.updateAccount\(\) }\) } catch \(err\) { this.error = handleError\(err\) } } \`\`\`

-Finally, we log any success transaction, kill the loader, and `updateAccount` to reflect the new balance in our account after successfully sending XLM.
+Finally, we log any success transaction, kill the loader, and `updateAccount` to reflect the new balance in our account after successfully sending XBN.
 We also have our `catch` block that passes to the `handleError` service.
 We will render that in a nice error block in the UI.

 There we go!
 That wasn’t so bad right?
 Pretty simple, and yet from this tutorial we have the power to hold and observe balances, and to make payments using the power of the Stellar ledger.
 Amazing!